mother-of-all-self-hosting/ansible-role-promtail/docs/configuring-promtail.md

 The port is a port number that you come up with yourself (e.g. `1234`).

-First, you need a custom scrape configuration which tells Promtail to listen on this port (replace `SOME_PORT_NUMBER_IN_CONTAINER` with your port number of choice):
+First, you need a custom scrape configuration which tells Promtail to listen on this port (replace `SOME_PORT_NUMBER_IN_CONTAINER` with your port number of choice) by adding the following configuration to your `vars.yml` file:

 ```yaml
 promtail_config_scrape_configs_custom: